-A description of the LEA, its schools, and its students.
+A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.

 Chico Country Day School, a public charter school, serves approximately 560 students in the city and surrounding areas of Chico, California.
 Enrollment at this school is by lottery and the student population represents the many diverse neighborhoods of Chico.
-Our demographic breakdown is approximately 74.1%White (Non-Hispanic), 23.6% Socio-economically Disadvantaged, 8.1% Students with Disabilities, and 11% Hispanic.
+Our demographic breakdown is approximately 69.03%White (Non-Hispanic), 24% Socio-economically Disadvantaged, 9.7% Students with Disabilities, and 14.51% Hispanic.
 CCDS offers a broad and enriched K-8 curriculum.
 Our instructional strategies include project-based learning and a focus on deeper learning competencies.
 Relationships are at the core of what we do, an essential function of schooling is to foster the creation of deep and meaningful relationships.
 Traditional core subjects: math, science, history, and English will be integrated into projects.